eyal-orbach/bots/README.md

 investigate and classify users or interactions.
 It is easy to follow the links here to the actual Twitter accounts/comments and highly advised, to make your own mind according to your findings.

-The project currently supports Hebrew data but a should work for any language as long as:
+The project currently supports Hebrew data but can easily be extended to any language as long as:
 * Significanly large amount of tweets is collected.
-* Word vector embeddings for the language are supplied.
+* Static Word vector embeddings for the language are supplied (e.g. word2vec/Glove).

 ## Details